-Brookfield police responded to Phoenix Liquors, 8814 Ogden Ave., at about 4:05 a.m. after an interior motion alarm was activated inside the store.
+Brookfield police responded to Phoenix Liquors, 8814 Ogden Ave., on Jan.
+14 at about 4:05 a.m. after an interior motion alarm was activated inside the store.
 An officer arriving at the scene observed the lower pane of the glass front door shattered.

 The business owner told police that an older beige cash register was missing from the counter along with $500 from another register.

 Security video showed a white newer model Jeep Grand Cherokee with a large sunroof drive past the business westbound and then do a U-turn, stopping just in front of the front door.

 Three men are seen exiting the vehicle.
 They then retrieve a large chunk of concrete from the vehicle and use it to smash the glass door to gain entry.
 After about 65 seconds they are seen exiting the store with a cash register.
 The vehicle was last seen eastbound on Ogden Avenue.

 Police learned that the same vehicle was involved in the burglary of a store in the 2900 block of North Harlem Avenue in Elmwood Park at about 5:20 a.m. that same morning and that those involved are likely part of a crew believed responsible for between 75 and 100 burglaries in Chicago and the suburbs.

 Carl Curry, 33, suspected of fatally shooting two people inside a Riverside apartment last November will remain in a Massachusetts jail for at least another month.

 A spokeswoman from the Barnstable County District Court told the Landmark that a pretrial hearing slated for late last week had been rescheduled to Feb.
 15. Curry, who had fled the Chicago area after the shooting and was taken into custody at a family member’s home in Hyannis, Massachusetts, is being held on a charge of being a fugitive from justice.